Briankipkemboi78/alx-backend-python/README.md

 pi is a <class 'float'> with a value of 3.14 i_understand_annotations is a <class 'bool'> with a value of True school is a <class 'str'> with a value of Holberton
-Repo:

-GitHub repository: alx-backend-python
-Directory: 0x00-python_variable_annotations
-File: 4-define_variables.py

-5. Complex types - list of floats mandatory
+# 5. Complex types - list of floats
+mandatory
 Write a type-annotated function sum_list which takes a list input_list of floats as argument and returns their sum as a float.